Year 1 (2017-2018) ~ Overview in pictures!

 The game entailed the girls landing Lt.
 Stu on the planet Whammo.
 Here they had to decide if the robots are correct in their retelling of the Easter story.
 If Stu messes up, he gets zapped!
 Anytime the robot gets it wrong, Whammo!

 Followed by the game “Whammo Labs” which involved navigating Lt Stu through different levels of the Whammo Labs–avoiding smasher robots and various robot recycling machinery.
-There are several locked doors that were only opened by answering a question about the items found on a Seder Plate.
+There are several locked doors that were only opened by answering a question about the items found on the Seder Plate.

 A fun way to learn all about the Last Supper and Passover!